Ayms/node-Tor/README.md

 Some facilitators running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
 They can run on PC, Mac, servers and ADSL boxes/routers.

-A connects to one of them (CREATE) and sends a FIND_NODE [ID,public key modulus], it receives back up to 8 peers [ID,IP,port,modulus] closest to it.
+A connects to one of them (CREATE) and sends a FIND_NODE [ID, modulus], it receives up to 8 peers [ID,IP,port,modulus] closest to it.
 Then it does this (CREATE + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.

 Each peer connected to A adds A in its routing table.